 - Bake until the middle of the quiche no longer jiggles and a knife inserted in the center comes out clean.
 Let stand for 5 minutes before slicing into wedges and serving.
 Garnish with more fresh herbs if desired.

-This brunch, lunch or side dish is delicious served with a salad or veggies and dip.
+This gluten-free zucchini quiche makes a great brunch, lunch or side dish and it's delicious served with a salad or veggies and dip.
 Try it with any of these recipes:

-Cover and refrigerate leftovers.
-Cover with foil and reheat in the oven for tasty leftovers the following day!
+Cover and refrigerate leftover quiche.
+Cover the remaining pie with foil and reheat it in the oven at 350°F. for 15 - 20 minutes or until heated through.
+You'll have tasty leftovers the following day!

 Cheesy Crustless Zucchini Quiche